ohiienko-r/unified-llm-api/README.md

    - prompt — The user's input prompt for the model.
    - systemMessage (optional) — Optional text instructions guiding the behavior of the language model.
    - history (optional) — Optional chat history.
 Allows to have a full control over chat history on your own.
-   - historyCallback(optional) — Optional callback function for interaction with internal chat history after model's reponse.
+   - onHistoryChange(optional) — Optional callback function for interaction with internal chat history after each chat history change.

    Returns the model's response to the provided chat prompt.